vineeth191004/Comprehensive-Data-Analysis-and-Visualization-for-a-Restaurant-Management-System/README.md

 7. A menu item can have many orders and an order can have many menu items (many-to-many relationship).
 8. A reservation can have one table and a table can be associated with many reservations (one-to-many relationship).

-After filling data in the following tables following functional dependencies are observed and they are normalised upto BCNF.
+After filling data in the following tables following functional dependencies are observed.

 ## Functional Dependencies and Normalisation